-1. Introduction
+1 Introduction

 Functional logic languages integrate the most important features of functional and logic languages to provide a variety of programming concepts.
 For instance, the concepts of demand-driven evaluation, higher-order functions, and polymorphic typing from functional programming are combined with logic programming features like computing with partial information (logic variables), constraint solving, and nondeterministic search for solutions.
-This combination supports optimal evaluation strategies (Antoy 1997; Antoy et al. 2000) and leads to better abstractions in application programs (see (Hanus 2007) for a recent survey).
+This combination supports optimal evaluation strategies [3, 4] and leads to better abstractions in application programs (see [23] for a recent survey).